Momomoo/ECNU_SCHOOLWEB_AUTO_LOGIN/README.md

 You need to install firefox webdriver in your computer to run the program. firefox webdriver download link:https://www.mozilla.org/en-US/firefox/new/

 There are two files packages.
 The get_connected _to_schoolweb is source code.
-It can run if you have python environment and all packages needed to import.
+It can run if you have python environment and packages needed.
 You can run the auto_login.py by comand line.

 The auto_login can be used in Windows system without the dependence for python environment.You can click the auto_login.exe to start the program.